Real Luxury is a perfect fit

 When wearing a foundation garment such as a bra or a corset, proper fit is crucial for comfort and shape.

-Our method of customizing the fit of bras and corsets is flexible and precise.
+Our method of customizing the fit of bras and corsets is unlike anything you have experienced.

 Each item can be made to order, customized to fit, or drafted as a bespoke garment made to your specifications.

 We will walk you through the process of designing, ordering, and fitting a garment tailored to your specific needs.